One-Year MBA Tuition & Aid

 More than 85% of One-Year MBA students were awarded a fellowship for the academic year 2020-21.
 Recipients are selected for these fellowships based on academic performance, prior work experience, GMAT or GRE scores, leadership potential, letters of recommendation, and each applicant’s personal statement.
 Applicants can indicate their desire to be considered for a fellowship on their application.

 All that is expected of fellowship recipients is to be active and engaged members of the Notre Dame community.

 Notre Dame is proud to participate in the Yellow Ribbon Program, which offers significant benefits to qualifying veterans.
-For veterans who are 100% eligible, the University will contribute $16,000 to be matched by the VA, which is above the GI Bill Private School reimbursement.
+For veterans who are 100% eligible, the University will contribute $16,000 to be matched by the VA.
 This total amount can exceed full tuition and can also include other benefits such as books and additional stipends.

 Financial Aid & Loans

 The Notre Dame Graduate Business Program student expense budget can be found here at Notre Dame’s Office of Financial Aid.
 The Free Application for Federal Student Aid (FAFSA) is the official application for federal student aid at the University of Notre Dame.
 The Office of Financial Aid is also responsible for loan opportunities.